ficstamas/word_embedding_interpretability/README.md

 - **processes** - The maximum number of processes utilized (It's capped to the number of available physical cores if more than that is provided)
 - **save** - Save the model
 - **load** - Load a saved model
+- **overwrite** - Whether to overwrite existing projects (If not used and a project exists at the given path then the program terminates with exit code 0)
 - **workspace** - A workspace is created at the provided path (**Required**)
 - **name** - Name of the experiment (Creates a folder with the provided name in the workspace folder)
 - **model** - Model used for interpretable embedding calculation